 The Comprehensive Gang Model

-The Comprehensive Gang Model developed by the OJJDP focuses on community prevention and intervention in balance with law enforcement suppression activities.
-The model involves five strategies for responding to gang-involved youth and their families.
+The OJJDP Comprehensive Gang Model focuses on reducing and preventing youth gang violence.
+The model involves five strategies for dealing with gang-involved youth and their families.
 These include:

 - Community mobilization, the involvement of local citizens, including former gang members and community groups and agencies, and the coordination of programs and staff functions within and across agencies.

 - Opportunities provision, the development of a variety of specific education, training, and employment programs targeting gang-involved youth.

 - Social intervention, youth-serving agencies, schools, street outreach workers, grassroots groups, faith-based organizations, law enforcement agencies, and other criminal justice organizations reaching out and acting as links between gang-involved youth and their families, the conventional world, and needed services.